Infinidat/infinisdk/doc/extending.rst

 Extending Objects with Methods
 ------------------------------

 A very common case is adding methods to InfiniSDK objects.
-Let's assume we want to add a method to an :class:`.InfiniBox` object, to get the location of the system from a global dictionary:
+Let's assume we want to add a method to an :class:`infinisdk.infinibox.InfiniBox` object, to get the location of the system from a global dictionary:

 .. code-block:: python